kindtek/devels-playground/README.md

 # Idle Hands are the **Developer's Workshop**

 ## One line of code will free up your time and energy to do more productive things when you need to set up a developer environment.
 With little more than a few key strokes you will have a suite of development tools (including WSL!!) at your fingertips.
 Notable Windows features turned on in the process will be WSL2, Hyper-V, Windows Terminal (with upgraded powershell).
 Notable developer applications include Github CLI, VSCode, Docker Desktop, and WinGet.
-The Devel's Playground tool is an example of how you can build an easily portable containerized developer environment build entirely around one repo.
+The Devel's Playground tool is an example of how easy it is to wrap a portable containerized developer environment around a repo.
 More updates coming soon including macOS support

 &nbsp;